The January/February issue of our AchievABLE™ Newsletter contains stories on the following:

 Cheryl Walfall-Flagg works with Head Start and Re-Thinking Guardianship, and her young adult son Sean is an ABLE account owner.
 She shares that, “Since I learned about ABLE accounts five years ago, I have been telling people about this financial support tool because I want to help folks build that sense of security for themselves or loved ones.
 Current concerns related to the pandemic, and political and social justice issues, makes it seem irrelevant to discuss saving money.
 However, these issues are connected and it is important to highlight the real benefits of an ABLE account for all persons with a disability, and even more so in communities that do not normally save money, or get information on financial literacy or know how to build generational financial independence.”

-Now that you have heard from some of our first six ABLE NRC BIPOC Ambassadors, stay tuned for the work we will be doing together and consider applying to join our team.
+Now that you have heard from our first six ABLE NRC BIPOC Ambassadors, stay tuned for the work we will be doing together and consider applying to join our team.

 BIPOC Ambassador Application